Pimiovdb/CMDPAL-Keepass-extension/README.md

 * **Configure KeePass DB**: set your database path and master password via a settings page.
 * **Search KeePass**: perform a case-insensitive title search in your KeePass vault and copy passwords or usernames to the clipboard.
-* **Context-menu Actions**: in addition to copying, open entries directly in the KeePass application or launch associated URLs in your browser.
 * **Generate Password**: choose a custom length at runtime (e.g., type `16` for a 16-character password or pick from default suggestions) to generate a cryptographically secure password and copy it to the clipboard.

 ## Requirements

 * Windows 10 or higher
 * PowerToys installed (v0.90+)
-* .NET 6 SDK
-* KeePassLib (via the NuGet package `KeePassLib`)

 ## Installation
 1. Clone this repository:
 2. Open `PasswordSearch.sln` in Visual Studio 2022 or later.
 3. Restore NuGet packages and build the solution.
-4. Package the extension as AppX or MSIX, then install it.
+4. Package the extension as AppX or MSIX, then install it. (dont forget cert)

 ## Usage